-The Applicant has proposed two locations for the substation for the Board's consideration (hereinafter referred to as a Preferred and Alternate).
-Both sites would require approximately seven acres of land.
-The substation would be fenced and contain a 345 kV to 138 kV transformer, control building, capacitor banks, capacitor voltage transformers, surge arresters, line traps, and disconnect switches.
+The Applicant has proposed two locations for the Fulton Substation for the Board's consideration (hereinafter referred to as a Preferred and Alternate).
+Both sites would require approximately four acres of land.
+The substation would be fenced and contain a 345 kV to 138 kV transformer, breakers, and a control building.